Alexander Wells delves into five of the city’s iconic dives, past and present…

 A number of other cafés became associated with Berlin’s turn-of-the-century avant-garde movements, including Café Sezession, Café Monopol, and the Café des Westens on Kurfürstendamm; the latter grew to become the main bohemian hangout of prewar Berlin, particularly associated with the great artist and author Else Lasker-Schüler.

-This version of Josty original closed in 1930, and the building was destroyed during the war, but the café also found an afterlife via a cameo in the Netflix series Babylon Berlin.
-Rather less poignant is the current restaurant in the Sony Center that shares Josty’s name, but almost none of is heritage or vibe.
+This second iteration of Josty closed in 1930, and the building was destroyed during the war, but the café also found an afterlife via a cameo in the Netflix series Babylon Berlin.
+Rather less poignant is the current restaurant in the Sony Center that shares Josty’s name, but none of its heritage or ambiance.

 Berlin’s vigorous interwar café scene is well-known and described at length by the era’s great chroniclers and columnists, many of whom set up semi-permanent residence in one or more local cafés themselves.